How To Paint LOVE Canvas Art

 - 16″ x 20″ Canvas (This design can work on any size because the paint tape will be adjusted accordingly!
 My original was done on a, 11″ x 14″ sheet of canvas paper)

-- RED – Cadmium Red Deep Hue(Or any shade of bright red.
-I actually used Artist Loft Metallic Red for this)
+- RED – I used Artist Loft Metallic Red for this but cadmium red medium works.

 - BLACK – Mars Black